 In my book, The Beginning Counselor’s Survival Guide, my main goal is to simplify the difficult-to-understand.
 For a career that is all about helping people, we certainly do make it complicated to get into sometimes!
-At my social networking website, BeginningCounselor, I get questions all the time, many of them starting with, “What do they mean by…"
+In my private Facebook group for counselors in training, I get questions all the time, many of them starting with, “What do they mean by _______?”

-“This means this, if this is the case…unless of course, this happens.”
+“This means this if this is the case…unless of course, this happens.”

 In addition, there are hours requirements before a degree is completed, generally called Practicum hours, and requirements after a degree is completed, generally called Internship hours.
 Some universities also call pre-graduate hours “internships”.
 For clarity’s sake, when I say the word “internship” here, I mean only post-graduate internship hours.

 So what’s a brand-new therapist to do with all this information?